26 of the Best Winter Destinations in Europe

 Other popular items include simple but quirky wooden toys from the Czech Republic or black rye bread imported from neighboring Lithuania.

-Pierogi is one of the dishes included in the traditional Christmas Eve dinner, and are so popular that restaurants like Pierogarnia specialize in the numerous variations of the dish.
+Pierogi is one of the dishes included in the traditional Christmas Eve dinner, and is so popular that restaurants like Pierogarnia specialize in the numerous variations of the dish.

 The market is usually held in December and offers a great starting point for exploring the city’s Old Town.